Ameobea/homepage/src/blog/buliding-a-wavetable-synthesizer-with-rust-wasm-and-webaudio.md

 ![A spectrogram showing the frequencies making up a synthesizer signal, demonstrating the signal's harmonics](./images/wavetable/spectrogram-2.jpg)

-In this spectogram, recorded from a synthesizer playing different notes, the frequency increases going from top to bottom.
+In this spectrogram, recorded from a synthesizer playing different notes, the frequency increases going from top to bottom.
 The top line is the _fundamental frequency_ - it's the frequency of the note that's being played.
 All of the lines below it are _harmonics_ - they are produced as a result of the non-sinusidal parts of the waveform.
 In most signals, there are an infinite number of harmonics, but they grow increasingly weak as they grow further from the fundamental.

 Spectrograms are useful for seeing these harmonics and visualizing the impact of filters and other digital signal processing effects.
 I implemented one from scratch as part of my web synth project - also using Rust/Wasm - and plan on releasing a blog post detailing how I did that soon, so stay tuned if you're interested!